-When registering foreign nationals and stateless persons, employees of the competent authority for registration of population accept documents for assigning a personal identification number to foreign nationals and stateless persons.
+When registering foreign nationals and stateless persons, the competent authority for registration of population also accepts documents for assigning a personal identification number to foreign nationals and stateless persons.

-To work in the Kyrgyz Republic, foreign nationals or stateless persons must have a work permit.
-For more details on work permits for foreign nationals refer to Section 10.
+To work in the Kyrgyz Republic, foreign nationals or stateless persons must have a single work permit99.
+For more details on single work permits for foreign nationals refer to Section 10.

-92 Government Resolution approving the procedure for registration of foreign nationals and stateless persons in the Kyrgyz Republic No. 689, December 19, 2016 (with the latest amendments as of October 10, 2023, No.541).
+96 Government Resolution approving the procedure for registration of foreign nationals and stateless persons in the Kyrgyz Republic No. 689, December 19, 2016 (with the latest amendments as of October 10, 2023, No.541).

-93 List of exempt foreign nationals and stateless persons and exemption period attached as Annex 1 to the Resolution of the Government of the Kyrgyz Republic "On issues of registration of foreign nationals and stateless persons in the Kyrgyz Republic" dated December 19, 2016 No. 689 (with the latest amendments as of October 10, 2023, No.541).
+97 List of exempt foreign nationals and stateless persons and exemption period attached as Annex 1 to the Resolution of the Government of the Kyrgyz Republic "On issues of registration of foreign nationals and stateless persons in the Kyrgyz Republic" dated December 19, 2016 No. 689 (with the latest amendments as of October 10, 2023, No.541).

-94 Procedure for registration of foreign nationals and stateless persons in the Kyrgyz Republic approved by Government Resolution No. 689, December 19, 2016 (with the latest amendments as of July 12, 2023, No. 349).
+98 Procedure for registration of foreign nationals and stateless persons in the Kyrgyz Republic approved by Government Resolution No. 689, December 19, 2016 (with the latest amendments as of October 10, 2023, No. 541).